 Many outbreaks of food-borne illness have been traced back to food improperly handled at temporary events.
-It is the health department's task to work with temporary food service facility applicants to ensure that their operations are safe.
+It is the Health Department's task to work with temporary food service facility applicants to ensure that their operations are safe.

-How Does One Obtain the Temporary Food Service Permit Application?
+How Does One Obtain The Temporary Food Service Permit Application?

-Applications may be obtained from the St. Mary's County Health Department by calling (301) 475-4321, requesting an application at the front counter of the Environmental Health Services division, or on-line at www.smchd.org, Forms and Documents.
-Commercial vendors who do not already hold an annual food service permit from the St. Mary's County Health Department will be required to pay an application.
+Applications may be obtained from the St. Mary's County Health Department by calling (301) 475-4321, requesting an application at the front counter of the Environmental Health office, or on-line at www.smchd.org, food service forms.
+Commercial vendors who do not already hold an annual food service permit from the St. Mary's County Health Department will be required to pay an application fee of \$50.00.
 Non-profit 'excluded' organizations will not be charged.
-Any food vendor who makes application after the two week deadline will be assessed a late processing fee.
+Any food vendor who makes application after the two week deadline will be assessed a \$42.00 late processing fee.
 No applications will be accepted or considered the day of the proposed event.